heyemlee/documentation-helper/README.md

 # LangChain Documentation Helper

 A repository for learning LangChain by building a generative ai application.

-This is a web application is using a Pinecone as a vectorsotre and answers questions about LangChain (sources from LangChain official documentation).
+This is a web application is using a Pinecone as a vectorsotre and answers questions about LangChain.

 ## Tech Stack

 Client: Streamlit

 Server Side: LangChain